Black Hawk (Sauk leader): Last days

-In an 1838 address at Fort M. Madison in the year of his death, he said the following:
+In an 1838 address at Fort Madison (now Old Settlers Park, Iowa), in the year of his death, he said the following:

 Black Hawk died on October 3, 1838, after two weeks of illness.
-He was buried on the farm of his friend James Jordan, on the north bank of the Des Moines River in Davis County.
+He was buried on the farm of his friend James Jordan, on the north bank of the Des Moines River in Davis County, Iowa.

 In July 1839, his remains were stolen by James Turner, who prepared his skeleton for exhibition.
 Black Hawk's sons Nashashuk and Gamesett went to Governor Robert Lucas of Iowa Territory, who used his influence to bring the bones to security in his offices in Burlington.
 With the permission of Black Hawk's sons, the remains were held by the Burlington Geological and Historical Society.
 When the Society's building burned down in 1855, Black Hawk's remains were destroyed.

 An alternative account is that Governor Lucas passed Black Hawk's bones to Enos Lowe, a Burlington physician, who was said to have left them to his partner, Dr. McLaurens.
 After McLaurens moved to California, workers were reported to have found the bones at his house.
 They buried the remains in a potter's grave in Aspen Grove Cemetery in Burlington.

 There is a marker for him in the Iowaville Cemetery on the hill over the river, although it is unknown if any of his remains are there.

 Personal life

-Though the Sauk practiced plural marriage, Black Hawk had one wife, known as As-she-we-qua (died August 28, 1846), or Singing Bird (her English name was Sarah Baker) with whom he had five children.
-His oldest son and youngest daughter died in the same year, before 1820, and he mourned their passing following Sauk tradition for two years.
+Black Hawk's wife was known as As-she-we-qua (died August 28, 1846), or Singing Bird (her English name was Sarah Baker) with whom he had five children.
+His oldest son and youngest daughter died in the same year, before 1820, and he mourned their deaths following Sauk tradition for two years.
 According to Sauk tradition, Black Hawk spent these two years of his life mourning the loss of his children by living alone and fasting.
 His other children were a daughter Namequa (Running Fawn, Ailey Baker was her English name) and his sons Nasheakusk (aka Nashashuk) and Gamesett (aka Nasomsee).